When Change Sounds Scarier Than It Is

-The General Data Protection Regulation (GDPR) is new European Union (EU) law regarding data protection and privacy for all individuals within the EU and the European Economic Area (EEA).
-It became enforceable on May 25, 2018 and also addresses the export of personal data outside the EU and EEA.
+The General Data Protection Regulation (GDPR) is a new European Union (EU) law regarding data protection and privacy for all individuals within the EU and the European Economic Area (EEA).
+It became enforceable on May 25, 2018, and also addresses the export of personal data outside the EU and EEA.

 Does It Apply To My Business?

 The short answer is, probably not.
 Unless you’re doing business with consumers or clients within the UK/EU, you’re not legally bound by the new GDPR regulations.
 However, experts agree that the U.S. is not far behind with new personal data requirements and most expect they will closely resemble the UE’s GDPR.